 4 April 2018, The Book Club, London

 What would the world look like if you could see it through someone else’s eyes?
-Find out in this extra special life drawing class.
+Aspiring artists found out in this extra special life drawing class.

-You’ll be guided through five different ways of seeing by sensory neuroscientist Ed Bracey and artist Stephanie Bickford-Smith.
-Discover alternative ways that the brain perceives the world, and consider how these would alter your perception of reality.
+Guests were guided through five different ways of seeing by sensory neuroscientist Ed Bracey and artist Stephanie Bickford-Smith.
+They discovered alternative ways that the brain perceives the world, and considered how these would alter their perceptions of reality.

 Our senses receive information from the world around us, and send it to our brains to create a picture that informs our actions.
 However, this is an interpretation, and doesn’t always accurately represent what’s really out there.
 There are huge differences in the way each of us views things, making everyone’s experience completely unique.

-Explore these differences through drawing exercises based a range of “neuro-differences” that affect how the brain perceives the world.
-You’ll develop five unique drawings, each representing a different phenomena in perception.
-These range from being unable to see movement or faces, having your vision filled with static, perceiving only the right half of objects, and interpreting sound in colour.
-By the end of the drawing class will you trust your senses to tell you the truth about what’s out there?
+The drawing exercises explored a range of “neuro-differences” that affect how the brain perceives the world.
+Guests developed five unique drawings, each representing a different phenomena in perception.
+These ranged from being unable to see movement or faces, having their vision filled with static, perceiving only the right half of objects, and interpreting sound in colour.
+By the end of the drawing class the audience was left to consider whether they could trust their senses to tell them the truth about what’s actually out there?

-This is the fourth event of our 2018 monthly residency at The Book Club.
-Previous nights sold out fast so book early to avoid disappointment!
+This was the fourth event of our 2018 monthly residency at The Book Club.